lekkimworld/QuickTextAreaPoc/README.md

 * Pop up not "modal" ie. user could probably set focus to textarea manually
 * Hard coded snippet values.
 Should be integrated with actual `Quick Text` object
 * No error checking
-* Do merge fields support
+* No merge fields support